micahwoods/atcweb3/content/post/core-aerate-greens/index.md

 When an article is written by USGA agronomists and is published in the *Green Section Record*, I consider that to be a somewhat official recommendation.
 As recently as 2016, the standard *official* recommendation continues to be 15 to 20% surface area removal and 12 to 15 mm of sand topdressing.

-I think it is pretty easy to justify doing the work necessary to produce the desired conditions at any facility, and I would hope that some of the information here at the ATC website is useful in that regard (see for example the most-read post of all time from this site, from 2009, on [Core aeration of Putting Greens...how much is enough?](https://www.blog.asianturfgrass.com/2009/07/core-aeration-of-putting-greens-how-much-is-enough.html)).
+I think it is pretty easy to justify doing the work necessary to produce the desired conditions at any facility, and I would hope that some of the information here at the ATC website is useful in that regard.

 At the same time, when there are standard recommendations that are widely known---certainly more widely known than the barely-read content that I produce---I find it worthwhile to share and highlight some of those situations where an alternative to the standard recommendation is producing good results.